 WRBI has successfully trained and used KBDs for bear shepherding since 1990.

-Her design skills are now regularly employed to create educational material for the Get Bear Smart Society.
-Evelyn wrote, illustrated and designed the educational activity book, Bear Smart Kids: A Book to Make You Smarter than the Average Bear.
-She has also produced a large body of fine art in a variety of mediums, depicting images of bears and their natural habitat.
+Evelyn’s design skills are regularly employed to create educational material for the Get Bear Smart Society.
+She wrote, illustrated and designed the educational activity book, Bear Smart Kids: A Book to Make You Smarter than the Average Bear, created an extensive collection of educational Bear Smart cartoons and illustrated the very popular book Bear-ology, written by Sylvia Dolson, executive director of the Get Bear Smart Society.
+Her extensive body of fine art includes dramatic and heartwarming images of bears and their natural habitat.

 Evelyn has been teaching bear awareness since 1996.
-She began by giving bear safety workshops in various wilderness camps.
-She has served as camp bear safety coordinator with several outdoor organizations, including the Western Canada Wilderness Committee.
+She began by giving bear safety workshops in various wilderness camps and served as camp bear safety coordinator with several outdoor organizations, including the Western Canada Wilderness Committee.

 As a founding member and spokesperson of the North Shore Black Bear Task Team in North Vancouver, she was instrumental in the declaration of the first annual Bear Awareness Week in 2000, coordinating the week’s activities.

-She also helped launch Black Bear Task Team efforts in the Village of Lion's Bay and served as community bear education advisor to several lower mainland and BC initiatives.
+She also assisted the Village of Lion’s Bay’s Black Bear Task Team in launching their bear smart community plans and provided advice to several other lower mainland and BC communities for their initiatives.
 As a board member for the Society for Bear Protection and Relocation in West Vancouver, she served as spokesperson and director of education.